Zeraybifive/Gambler-V/README.md

 ```
 ## Using the bot

-Fill in your details in Config and run normal.py, thats it.
-Please leave me a star if it works!
+Fill in your details in Config and run normal.py ( type py .\Normal.py in terminal), thats it.

-## Credits

-Credits to [Znunu’s EzMudae](https://github.com/Znunu/EzMudae) for the amazing module that allowed this project to even function in the first place and [JasonYuan869’s regex implementation](https://github.com/JasonYuan869/AutoWaifuClaimerV3).

 ## License